steveseguin/hotkeyz/README.md

 streamDeck friendly

-Included are different methods of implementing hotkeys support into yourself, with sample functionality setup to go.
+Included are different methods of implementing hotkeys support into yourself, with sample functionality for a conferencing-centric website.

 ## Global Hotkey Support via MIDI controllers 🎹